 - Organization: read the recipe first and ensure you have ingredients at the correct temperatures, equipment, and enough workspace.
 This will make the process so much easier!

-- Storage: they keep for 3 days at room temperature in an airtight container, tin, or well covered with plastic wrapped.
-You can also freeze them well wrapped for a month.
+- Storage: They keep for 3 days at room temperature in an airtight container, tin, or well-covered in plastic wrap.
+You can also freeze them well-wrapped for a month.
 I recommend cutting them first.
 Thaw at room temperature.

 - Variations:

-Nuts: add ½ of chopped walnuts or pecans to one of the doughs.
+Nuts: add ยฝ of chopped walnuts or pecans to one of the doughs.

-Flavorings: add ½ a teaspoon of ground cinnamon, a teaspoon of orange zest, or a tablespoon of liquor to the brownie layer for a different flavor.
+Flavorings: For a different flavor, add ยฝ teaspoon of ground cinnamon, a teaspoon of orange zest, or a tablespoon of liquor to the brownie layer.

 Chocolate chips: add chips to the cookie batter, semisweet, or milk for a sweeter bar.